 🏖️ What are the best beaches to visit on your Halkidiki holidays

-From lively beach clubs to wild, unspoilt bays, Halkidiki’s beaches are the real MVPs of your getaway, it's what a jolly in Greece is all about really, so check out some of our top picks, get your towel laid down and get that book spine cracked:
+From lively beach clubs to wild, unspoilt bays, Halkidiki’s beaches are the real MVPs of your getaway, it's what Greece holidays are all about really, so check out some of our top picks, get your towel laid down and get that book spine cracked:

 • Kavourotrypes Beach (Sithonia) – secret coves and crystal water, loved by adventurous swimmers and snorkellers.